EOL/harvesting/doc/repository_api_spec.md

 - value
 - resource_pk
-- content_resource_fk (The id of the content to which the attribution in attached)
+- content_resource_fk (The id of the content to which the attribution is attached)
 - content_type
 - role
 - url